Enhanced pairing mechanism in Cuprate-type crystals

-The paper is organized as follows: in the next section, we discuss the electron-phonon coupling in $\rm CuO_2$ and the resulting effective electron-electron interaction.
-The well-known derivations for these results are briefly outlined in the Appendix.
+The paper is organized as follows: We begin by discussing the electron-phonon coupling in $\rm CuO_2$ and the resulting effective electron-electron interaction in Section~\ref{sec:elph-int}.
 Section \ref{sec:bcs} is dedicated to the BCS gap equation arising from the presence of equal momenta electron pairs.
 In Section \ref{sec:model1} we calculate distortion effects on the effective electron-electron interaction in a tight-binding model.
-Finally, in Section~\ref{sec:res} we describe numerical results showing that such Jahn-Teller type distortion can give rise to non-zero electron-phonon coupling between pairs of electrons with equal momenta and opposite spin and we discuss the resulting gap function and pair wave densities.
+Next we describe in Section~\ref{sec:res} numerical results showing that such Jahn-Teller type distortion can give rise to non-zero electron-phonon coupling between pairs of electrons with equal momenta and opposite spin and we discuss the resulting gap function and pair wave densities.
+In Section~\ref{sec:lingap} we study general pairings \((\vec k, \vec k')\) in an extended model with vanishing momentum transfer using the linearized gap equation.
+We show that close to the critical temperature exactly two distinguished pairings emerge, namely the \((\vec k, \vec k)\) pairing and the conventional \((\vec k, -\vec k)\) pairing, both with identical critical temperature~\(T^*\) satisfying the linear relation \eqref{eq:introT*}.
+However, the approximation of vanishing momentum transfer can only be justified for the \((\vec k, \vec k)\) case, as seen numerically in Section~\ref{sec:numext}.
+There, we demonstrate the stability of $(\vec k,\vec k)$ pairs under certain conditions for non-vanishing momentum transfers, also using the linearized gap equation.
+In particular, this gives an example where $(\vec k,\vec k)$ is indeed the dominant pairing mechanism.
+Furthermore the results for the pair wave function show explicitly that the approximation of vanishing momentum transfer can only be justified for \((\vec k, \vec k)\), but not for~\((\vec k, -\vec k)\).
+The well-known derivations for the electron-phonon and Wegner effective electron-electron interactions are briefly outlined in Appendix~A.